cacheMon/SIEVE-website/docs/blog/posts/SIEVE.md

 ## The Importance of Simplicity
 In the world of cache eviction algorithms, there's something to be said for keeping it simple.
 Complex algorithms, for all their sophistication, can bring their own set of headaches.
 They can be tricky to debug, sometimes unexpectedly drag down efficiency, and even put a damper on throughput and scalability because of their higher computational needs.

 On the flip side, simpler eviction methods, though maybe not as flashy in managing cache, have a knack for improving system throughput and scalability.
-Just look at examples like MemC3 and Segcache.
+Just look at examples like [MemC3](https://www.usenix.org/conference/nsdi13/technical-sessions/presentation/fan) and [Segcache](https://www.usenix.org/conference/nsdi21/presentation/yang-juncheng).
 They rely on straightforward approaches like FIFO and manage to significantly boost system performance.
 It turns out, sometimes, the best move is to keep things uncomplicated!

 ## Meet SIEVE: The Harmony of Simplicity and Efficiency
 SIEVE is an algorithm that decides what to keep in the cache and what to discard.
 But unlike its predecessors, it does this with a flair for simplicity and efficiency.

 ### A Technical Walkthrough of SIEVE
-SIEVE operates on a beautifully simple yet highly effective principle.
-It's built on a FIFO queue, supplemented by a "hand" pointer that navigates through the cache.
+SIEVE is built on a FIFO queue, supplemented by a "hand" pointer that navigates through the cache.
 Each object in the queue has a bit indicating whether it's been visited.
 On a cache hit, SIEVE marks the object as visited.
 In the event of a cache miss, SIEVE checks the object pointed to by the hand.
 If the object has been visited, its visited bit is reset, and the hand moves to the next position, keeping the retained object in its original position in the queue.
 This continues until an unvisited object is found and evicted.
 After eviction, the hand moves to the next position.